Stephen Hester: Royal Bank of Scotland

 The ensuing five years were ones of intense restructuring of RBS.
 Assets were reduced by some £720 billion and costs by c£4.2 billion.
 The task had been likened to defusing a financial bomb.
 In addition to restoring financial health the share price of RBS which had troughed at 90p equivalent, rose to 330p by the time he left the bank.

 Hester was paid an annual salary of £1.1 million by RBS.
 In 2012 he was offered a bonus of just under £1 million, but following some considerable pressure from politicians and the public, he declined the bonus.
 Later in 2012, in June, he declined his bonus for the following year after RBS's computer problems.

-On 12 June 2013 Royal Bank of Scotland announced that Hester would be stepping down as CEO in December 2013, after five years with the bank.
+In June 2013 Royal Bank of Scotland announced that Hester would be stepping down as CEO in December 2013, after five years with the bank.